Oppositions in a line segment: Defining oppositions in a line segment

-Oppositions like contrariety and subcontrariety are defined simultaneously, this is one way to reduce the hexagon to a one-dimensional object, but it is not argued here that there is no other way.
+This is one way to reduce the hexagon to a one-dimensional object, but it is not argued that there is no other way.
 Note also that only Blanch\'e's hexagon is taken into consideration, because it is the traditional hexagon, although there are some other available in the literature.